Choosing the best Linux hosting for you

 Tetiana Y. | June 01, 2021

-Many small businesses get to a point where they take the step beyond shared server hosting for their websites, databases, email, and app backends.
+Many small businesses get to a point where shared servers for their websites, databases, email, and app backends aren’t quite delivering the goods.
+This is when they begin to look for the best Linux web hosting services.

-With a small website and online presence, you can get by with just a few gigabytes on a shared hosting server.
+With a small website and online presence, you can get by with just a few gigabytes on a shared web hosting service.
 But what about when you grow — and sharing power with all your neighbors means bringing the server to a halt too often?
-You’ll need more power, and chances are more high-grade features too.
+You’ll need more power, and probably more high-grade features too.

-You could be an indie game developer, starting to code in languages not allowed on a shared hosting provider?
-Maybe you’re an online shop owner who wants to apply a custom payment gateway that is only possible to use on a VPS hosting or Dedicated server?
+Are you an indie game developer, starting to code in languages not allowed on a shared hosting provider?
+Maybe you’re an online shop owner who wants to apply a custom payment gateway that is only possible to use on dedicated Linux hosting or VPS hosting?
 Basic services just won’t cut it anymore

 It’s the painful thing about growing: sometimes you have to move.
-Once you understand that you need to grow your hosting plan, it's time to research the specs for the new plan, compare the pricing, and if there's a choice between Windows and Linux, things get more complicated still.
+Once you understand that you need to grow your hosting plan, it's time to research the specs for the new plan, compare the pricing, and if there's a choice between Windows and Linux-based hosting, things get even more complicated.

-There are plenty of good reasons to choose the slightly more complex Linux, as we’ll explain next.
-Once you’ve seen the pros and cons of Linux as a server operating system, and decided a Linux server could be right for your growing business, you have to consider the kind of private server you want to get.
-There are a few tiers beyond shared hosting: Virtual Private Servers (VPS) or Dedicated Servers, Unmanaged or Managed.
+There are plenty of good reasons to choose the slightly more complex Linux web hosting, as we’ll explain next.
+Once you’ve seen the pros and cons of having a Linux operating system, and decided a Linux web hosting service could be right for your growing business, you have to consider the kind of private server you want to get.

 Why Linux?